dhadwalranjana/PortfolioProjects/README.md

 ## Project Overview
-- In this project I have explored the Covid Data and its affects on world.
+- In this project I have explored the covid's affect on world and how people were vaccinated.

 ## Technologies Used
 - MYSQL (PostgreSQL)